 When creating a design or pattern for laser cutting, you can use either 2D or 3D design software.
-Laser cutters essentially function like an average 2D inkjet printer but come with drivers that allow the laser cutting machine follow specific designs.
-While these specific drivers are highly common in 2D design software, there is less support from 3D software.
+Laser cutters essentially function like an average 2D inkjet printer but come with drivers that allow the laser cutting machine to follow specific designs.
+While these particular drivers are highly common in 2D design software, there is less support from 3D software.

 Graphic design software like Adobe Illustrator and free drawing tools like AutoCAD are ideal 2D programs for laser cutting technology.
 But 3D software like Solidworks, Autodesk Inventor, and Autodesk Fusion can also be utilized to create certain types of designs and patterns.

 License: The text of "2019 Best Laser Cutters" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.